jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 a detective; and, for all that it was a cold night, the sweat was pouring down my face before I came to the Brixton Road.
 My sister asked me what was the matter,

-### ADVENTURE VII.
-THE ADVENTURE OF THE BLUE CARBUNCLE 113

 and why I was so pale; but I told her that I had been upset by the jewel robbery at the hotel.
 Then I went into the back yard and smoked a pipe and wondered what it would be best to do.